Khadijarejjaoui99/CPlusPlus_Problems_and_Solutions/Problems-and-Solutions-Set1/README.md

 <br>Output:
 <br>193,535 Seconds

-## Problem #44:Seconds to Days Hours Minutes Seconds
+## <a href = "https://github.com/Khadijarejjaoui99/CPlusPlus_Problems_and_Solutions/tree/main/Problems-and-Solutions-Set1/problem%2344">Problem #44:Seconds to Days Hours Minutes Seconds</a>

 Write a program that takes number of seconds as inputs and change it into days, hours, minutes, and seconds.